When should I be screened for breast cancer?

 Your healthcare provider may also do a physical exam of your breasts (called a clinical breast examination) to check for signs of cancer.

-Women and trans, non-binary and gender-diverse people who are at high risk for breast cancer may need to be tested more often and at an earlier age than those with average risk.
+Women and trans, non-binary and gender-diverse people who are at high risk for breast cancer may need to be screened more often and at an earlier age than those with average risk.
 Talk to your healthcare provider about your risk.

 How do I know if I am at high risk for breast cancer? @(Model.HeadingTag)>